alshival/gpt-discord-bot/README.md

   * `text-davinci-002` is cheaper to use than the heavier models, hence a great choice for a discord server with many users, though openAi offers some lighter models that might meet your needs.
   * `gpt-3.5-turbo` is heavier and $\huge\textcolor{red}{\textbf{\textsf{great as a tutor for study groups}}}$  or even $\huge\textcolor{green}{\textbf{\textsf{brainstorming with small teams}}}$.

+Once GPT-4 scales up, we will update the code here to include a `!GPT4` command.

   You can easily swap out the model in the code with anything you need, even fine-tuned models.
 Check out [openAi's models](https://platform.openai.com/docs/models) for a complete list of models.
 There are $\huge\textcolor{VioletRed}{\textsf{only 7 steps for install}}$.